BDC Hamburger Icon

 Open row

 The proliferation of cross-cultural teams presents challenges, but it can be handled successfully with sensitivity and respect for other cultures.
 Most people understand and accept cultural differences in the workplace.
-So, you need to understand and accept cultural differences in the workplace too, and must institute a framework that makes it easier to understand each other and collaborate.
+So, you need to understand and accept them too, and should institute a framework that makes it easier to understand each other and collaborate.

-But more work is needed to navigate cultural diversity in the workplace successfully.
-What we should be doing is leveraging it.
+However, more work is needed to navigate cultural diversity in the workplace successfully.
+We should leverage it.
 Embrace differences, new perspectives and various ways of doing things.
 Having a cross-cultural team presents opportunities for creativity, innovation and learning from others of diverse backgrounds.
-It’s time to start thinking of cross-cultural teams as an asset, not a liability.
+It’s time to start considering cross-cultural teams as an asset, not a liability.

 How to build stronger cross-cultural teams